yliu138repo/pre-assessment/README.md

 ## Limitations
 - The infrastructure is not auto-scalable.
 It would be vulnerable in the events of high volume of traffic and resource shortage on the VMs.
+- No observability are enabled on the workloads, such as CPU/memory utilisation on the golang web server

+# Future works
+- Enable CI/CD pipeline automation for image build, push and infrastructure provisons